 We enjoyed our quiet, 5-night stay here and highly recommend it.
-Click here to book direct (and receive the lowest price), or learn more on Airbnb.
+Click here to book direct and receive the lowest price.

 Other places to stay in Cozumel in the center include:

-- Caribo Cozumel: a high-rated, budget option in central Cozumel.
+- Caribo Cozumel: A highly-rated budget option in central Cozumel.
 This property offers a common kitchen area and is located about a 12-minute walk to the malecon.

 When I say southern Cozumel, I mean the area south of Centro to Playa Palancar on the southwest coast.